xaur/decred-news/journal-template.md

 ## Adoption

-{new merchants}
+{ new merchants }

-{applications of Decred blockchain and related projects: Politeia, dcrtime, atomicswap}
+{ applications of Decred blockchain and related projects: Politeia, dcrtime, atomicswap }

-{investment adoption}
+{ investment adoption }

 ## Outreach

-{overview of outreach/communications/marketing/PR activity for past month and any short-term plans}
+{ overview of outreach/communications/marketing/PR activity for past month and any short-term plans }

 ## Events